MArnaud/TURRIS/README.md

 ## Acknowledgements
 The authors kindly acknowledge the institutions and researchers who provided additional and helpful information of masonry towers features: the municipality of Montboucher-sur-Jabron, Fernando Lopez-Caballero for the fruitful discussion and the advice regarding the sensitivity analysis, Clotilde Chambreuil and Héloïse Rostagni for their help in completing the database.

-This authors wish to express their most grateful thanks to the French National Research Agency (ANR) for the funding of the ACROSS project (ANR-20-CE03–0003) by which a part of this study has been carried out.
+## Fundings
+The TURRIS database is a product of the ACROSS project (ANR-20-CE03–0003)  founded by the French National Research Agency.

 ## References
 **[1]** Lund, J.; Selby, A.; Wilson, J. The dynamics of bell towers-a survey in northeast England.
 WIT Transactions on The Built Environment 1995, 17, 8.